Hybrids — An Abbreviated History

 By 1922, the field had progressed so rapidly that the human genome was already well on its way to being mapped.
 Inspired by this, lab researcher Dominick Pierce began to use extracted genetic material from human umbilical cords to experiment on altering the genome of the domestic cat.
 He progressed from adding genes to actually modifying select segments of DNA to change how the genes interacted with their new host, as well altering and creating pathways to force desired traits.
-Due to a lack of modern technology, his experiments were basically performed via trial and error; through luck and foresight, he was not only able to produce the results he wanted, but learn from them and develop his technique further.
+Due to a lack of modern technology, his experiments were basically performed via trial and error; through luck and foresight however, he was not only able to produce the results he wanted, but to develop his technique further.

-The result was subjected to an enormous array of testing to confirm (a scientific standard), and many scientists began to produce more specimens.
-By 1953, more than 4,000 young and adolescent hybrids had been created.
-However, the events of World War II had drastically changed public attitudes on these types of experiments; the media began crucifying the scientists in their stories, and soon enough public outcry demanded that the hybrids be released.
-When the government attempted to pass a resolution barring additional testing, a coalition of these scientists sued on the grounds that hybrids were private property; the case reached the United States Supreme Court, who declared that because hybrids had been altered exclusively with human genetic material with the purpose of making them more human, they could no longer be considered animals in the traditional sense.
-Although the court stopped short of declaring them persons or giving them citizenship, they did acknowledge that a large number of uneducated, juvenile individuals would likely be entering the foster care system or some other form of government care; in an attempt to make transition easier, they ordered the release of any records of their care–including the identity of their donors–to the hybrids, in hope that some of them may find family support.
+By 1953, more than 4,000 young and adolescent hybrids existed in labs throughout the United States.
+However, the events of World War II had drastically changed public attitudes on these types of experiments, and soon enough public outcry demanded that these hybrids be released.
+When the government attempted to pass a resolution barring additional testing, a coalition of geneticists sued on the grounds that hybrids were private property exempt from government regulation; the case reached the United States Supreme Court, who declared that because hybrids had been altered exclusively with human genetic material with the purpose of making them more human, they could no longer be considered animals in the traditional sense.
+Although the court stopped short of declaring them persons or giving them citizenship, they did acknowledge that a large number of uneducated, they did order the release of all existing specimens.
+In an attempt to make transition easier–and to lessen the burden on the states–they ordered the release of any and all records regarding the creation of all hybrids–including the identity of their genetic donors–to the hybrids themselves, in hope that some of them may find family support.
 While this didn’t have much success–most families were ashamed of having a hybrid as a relative–it did help greatly in integrating them into society.
-While hybrids still faced extreme difficulties adjusting, over the course of the next few years they found themselves slowly finding a niche in a society that didn’t even know if they were human enough to be considered persons.
+While hybrids still faced extreme difficulties adjusting to normal life, over the course of the next few years they found themselves slowly finding a niche in a society that didn’t even know if they were human enough to be considered persons.

-As the Civil Rights Movement began to gain new steam in the 1950’s, the issue began to make its way into the the battle for racial equality.
-The first major victory involved a April 14, 1958 lawsuit filed with the 5th District Federal Court by the NAACP, alleging that a Jackson, Mississippi health code was illegally being used by the city to prevent hybrids from working in a public school cafeteria.
+As the Civil Rights Movement began to gain new steam, the issue began to make its way into the the battle for racial equality.
+The first major victory involved a April 14, 1958 lawsuit filed with the 5th District Federal Court by the NAACP, alleging that a Jackson, Mississippi health code was illegally being used by the city to prevent hybrids from working in a public school cafeterias.
 The trial lasted six months, at which point the 5th District found in favor of the plaintiff.
 The City of Jackson appealed, and the Appellate Court reversed this decision.
-A final appeal was made by the NAACP to the Supreme Court, who ruled without hearing arguments; based on the previous ruling–which could only have been put in place if hybrids were human and not animals–as well as the fact that all hybrids were considered to have a human parent, they ruled that they were, in fact, human, and that as humans born on US soil they were citizens under law and protected from discrimination in government buildings.
+A final appeal was made by the NAACP to the Supreme Court, who ruled without hearing arguments; based on the previous ruling, as well as the fact that all hybrids were considered to have a human parent, they ruled that they were, in fact, human, and therefore persons; furthermore, as persons born on US soil they were citizens under federal law and protected from discrimination in government buildings.

-It’s worth noting that many of the original notes were destroyed after the passing of the law that forbade future testing, in an attempt to prevent the already infuriated public from knowing the extent of the experiments.
-As a result, whether hybrids were humans with feline genes and felines given humanoid form was, for decades, a major debate, with the few geneticists that spoke out about the studies insisting the former was the case.
-This has been debunked by the modern medical community; the human traits are far too complex and consistent within the hybrid population to support this while the feline traits are more varied, leading most scientists to conclude that the original hybrids were more along the lines of trans-humans.
+It’s worth noting that many of the original documents were destroyed after the passing of the law that forbade future testing, in an attempt to prevent the already infuriated public from knowing the extent of the experiments.
+As a result, whether hybrids were humans with feline genes and felines given humanoid form was, for decades, a major debate, with the few geneticists that spoke out about the studies insisting the latter was the case.
+This has been debunked by the modern medical community; the human traits are far too complex and consistent within the hybrid population to support this while the feline traits are more varied, leading most scientists to conclude that the original hybrids were created using human embryos as templates.

 There is less variation in the appearance of hybrids than humans, although there still remains enough diversity to easily identify individuals.
-Hybrids always have longer, thicker nails reminiscent of claws, but they are still flat and rather rounded on the tips.
+Hybrids always have longer, thicker nails more reminiscent of claws, but they are still flat and rather rounded on the tips.
 Shorter-furred hybrids tend to have clean coats, and while their hair is longer on the crown it is still short enough to give it a layered-crop type look.
-Longer furred hybrids tend to have their cheek fur as the longest hair on the body, with the crown hair more ruffled and thicker in appearance.
+Longer furred hybrids tend to have their cheek fur as the longest hair on the body, with the crown hair more ruffled and thicker than it is long.
 Due to the mixing of genes, tabbies are common, but bicolors and solid coats are still present.
-Genetically, coat color isn’t as easy to predict, with ginger tabbies being capable of occasionally producing solid black offspring.
+Genetically, coat color isn’t as easy to predict as with domestic cats, with ginger tabbies being capable of occasionally producing solid black offspring.

-Because a multitude of breeds were used, certain family lines have traits characteristic of those breeds.
+Certain family lines have traits characteristic of specific breeds or breed groups.
 Some families are stronger and more tolerant to pain.
 Others have a tendency to be faster and more agile.
-Some families produce larger, bulkier offspring, while others produce thin, athletic individuals.
-Others are incredibly intelligent and outspoken.
+Some families produce larger, bulkier offspring with more rounded or boxy faces, while others produce thin, athletic individuals with more triangular faces.
 Over the generations, families have melded and these traits have started becoming more widespread, but certain family groups still tend to follow trends.
 These have been represented as the following gene groups:

 Type A – tends to produce highly intelligent and gifted individuals.
-There is a tendency toward a more muscular build and high strength, as well as diabetes and arthritis.
+There is a tendency toward a more muscular build, square or boxy faces and high strength, as well as diabetes and arthritis.
 Vision tends to decline with age, although total blindness is uncommon.
 Height ranges from average to slightly tall, and nails tend to be more claw-like.
 Vegetable intolerance is uncommon, but not rare.